Mayi21/PythonPro/README.md

   a django project as server, interact with database and kafka
 * backend
   fastapi project and use in client. aim to fast and lightweight build app.

+## generalize
+use django as server
+use fastapi as client
+client report host info and execute shell script, return res to kafka, schedule task consume data and persistence data in db.